achliopa/udemy_Hadoop/readme.md

 ```
 * load up the movieID => movieName lookup table `movieNames = loadMovieNames()`
 * load up the raw u.data file into RDD `lines = sc.textFile("hdfs:///user/maria_dev/ml-100k/u.data")`
+* note that u.data is loaded from hdfs!!! no need to be in the server locally per se like u.item
 * convert to (movieID, (raating, 1.0)) into a new RDD `movieRatings = lines.map(parseInput)`
 * reduce to (movieID, (sumOfRatings, totalRatings)) `ratingTotalsAndCount = movieRatings.reduceByKey(lambda movie1, movie2: ( movie1[0] + movie2[0], movie1[1] + movie2[1] ) )`
 * map to (movieID, averageRating) `averageRatings = ratingTotalsAndCount.mapValues(lambda totalAndCount: totalAndCout[0] / totalAndCount[1])`